-Initial therapy might include aspirin, acetaminophen, or ibuprofen.
-However, these drugs are often ineffective in controlling cancer pain, and opioids, including morphine, oxycodone, hydromorphone, fentanyl methadone, and oxymorphone, may be needed.
-An appropriate dose and schedule of these drugs are essential for adequate pain control (see table Opioid Analgesics).
+Treatment of pain Treatment of Pain Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more might include aspirin, acetaminophen, or ibuprofen.
+However, these drugs are often ineffective in controlling cancer pain, and opioids, including morphine, oxycodone, hydromorphone, fentanyl, methadone, and oxymorphone, may be needed.
+An appropriate dose and schedule of these drugs are essential for adequate pain control (see table Opioid Analgesics Opioid Analgesics ).
 Often the patient with cancer is the best judge of when analgesics are needed.
 Patient-controlled anesthesia (PCA) using an indwelling pump allows the patient to manage dose and timing of analgesics.

 Use of multiple drug classes may provide better pain control with fewer or less severe adverse effects than use of a single drug class.
 Aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) should be avoided in patients with thrombocytopenia.